Home Data TensorFlow Machine Learning Cookbook - Second Edition

 How to do it...

-1. Import or generate datasets: All of our machine-learning algorithms will depend on datasets.
+1. Import or generate dataset: All of our machine learning algorithms will depend on datasets.
 In this book, we will either generate data or use an outside source of datasets.
-Sometimes it is better to rely on generated data because we will just want to know the expected outcome.
-Most of the time, we will access public datasets for the given recipe and the details on accessing these are given in section 8 of this chapter.
+Sometimes, it is better to rely on generated data because we just want to know the expected outcome.
+Most of the time, we will access public datasets for the given recipe.
+The details on accessing these datasets are in additional resources, section 8 of this chapter.

-2. Transform and normalize data: Normally, input datasets do not come in the shape TensorFlow would expect so we need to transform TensorFlow them to the accepted shape.
+2. Transform and normalize data: Normally, input datasets do not come into the picture.
+TensorFlow expects that we need to transform TensorFlow so that they get the accepted shape.
 The data is usually not in the correct dimension or type that our algorithms expect.
 We will have to transform our data before we can use it.
-Most algorithms also expect normalized data and we will do this here as well.
-TensorFlow has built-in functions that can normalize the data for you as follows:
+Most algorithms also expect normalized data and we will look at this here as well.
+TensorFlow has built-in functions that can normalize data for you, as follows:

 data = tf.nn.batch_norm_with_global_normalization(...)

-3. Partition datasets into train, test, and validation sets: We generally want to test our algorithms on different sets that we have trained on.
+1. Partition the dataset into train, test, and validation sets: We generally want to test our algorithms on different sets that we have trained on.
 Also, many algorithms require hyperparameter tuning, so we set aside a validation set for determining the best set of hyperparameters.

-4. Set algorithm parameters (hyperparameters): Our algorithms usually have a set of parameters that we hold constant throughout the procedure.
+2. Set algorithm parameters (hyperparameters): Our algorithms usually have a set of parameters that we hold constant throughout the procedure.
 For example, this can be the number of iterations, the learning rate, or other fixed parameters of our choosing.
-It is considered good form to initialize these together so the reader or user can easily find them, as follows:
+It is considered good practice to initialize these together so that the reader or user can easily find them, as follows:

 learning_rate = 0.01